ooawagaeri/tp/docs/DeveloperGuide.md

 1. User requests to edit a contact.
 2. MyCRM shows a list of contacts.
 3. User requests to edit a specific contact's info with specific index and type of the field in contact.
-4. MyCRM updates this specifc contact's info.
+4. MyCRM updates this specific contact's info.

     Use case ends.